The Eastbound Strangler site

-Crime Scene Location in Atlantic City, New Jersey, United States
+Crime Scene Location Atlantic City, New Jersey

-This is the location where an unidentified serial killer called "the Eastbound Strangler" dumped the remains of four women.
+This is the location where an unidentified serial killer called the Eastbound Strangler dumped the remains of four women.

 It is situated at 8030 East Black Horse Pike in Atlantic City, New Jersey.